Daniel-Krzyczkowski/MicrosoftAzure/asp-net-core-microservices-with-azure-and-docker/README.md

 ## Solution architecture

 To demonstrate how to use Azure Service Bus to provide asynchronous communication between microservices I decided to start the development of a sample solution called Cars Island.
-Source code is available on [my GitHub.](https://github.com/Daniel-Krzyczkowski/MicrosoftAzure/tree/master/asp-net-core-microservices-with-azure-and-docker).
 This project is based on the [eShop on containers solution](https://github.com/dotnet-architecture/eShopOnContainers) which I found a bit heavy so that is why I decided to create my solution.
 In the Cars Island solution there are four microservices:

 <p align="center">
 <img src="assets/arch-diagram.png?raw=true" alt="Image not found"/>